 Any sabbatical shall be contingent upon a signed contractual agreement between the President or designee and the recipient, providing that the recipient shall return to SVC following completion of the sabbatical and serve in a professional status for a period commensurate with the amount of leave so granted.
 Failure to comply with the provisions of such signed agreement shall constitute an obligation of the recipient to repay to SVC any remuneration received during the leave.

 Upon return to service after sabbaticals, faculty members shall be reinstated to their original position, or one of like status, and shall be entitled to salary and other benefits accrued by law commensurate with said position as if they had been in continuous service in the College District.
+Faculty returning from sabbatical will report on their sabbatical experience to their appropriate administrator in accordance with the sabbatical application criteria.

 Sabbaticals for professional improvement shall be governed by the following procedures: